FranckyU/fleet_router/README.md

 3. **The API checks its cache.** If this exact trip was planned before, it returns the stored answer immediately.
 4. **It converts both locations into coordinates** using a geocoding service (Nominatim), turning "Chicago, IL" into a latitude/longitude pair.
 5. **It asks OSRM for the driving route** — the full path of the trip as a list of coordinates, plus which highways the route uses.
-6. **It narrows down the fuel stations.** Out of ~1,600 stations in the CSV, it keeps only the ones in states the route passes through and whose address mentions a highway on the route.
-It then drops the most expensive ones.
+6. **It narrows down the fuel stations.** Out of 8K stations in the CSV, it keeps only the ones in states the route passes through.
 7. **It walks the route and picks fuel stops.** Starting from the beginning, it tracks how far the car has driven.
 When the remaining distance exceeds 500 miles (with a 10% safety buffer), it looks for the cheapest station near the furthest point it can still reach, and marks it as a stop.
 It repeats this until the destination fits within one tank.
 8. **It calculates the total cost.** Each leg of the trip is charged at the price of the station the car refueled at before that leg, divided by 10 miles per gallon.
 9. **It returns the answer**: the route coordinates to draw on a map, the list of fuel stops with their names, prices, and distances, plus the total miles and total fuel cost.

-The first request for a new trip takes 15–25 seconds because the geocoding service is rate-limited to one call per second and needs to look up each new fuel station.
-Every repeat request is instant, and any new trip that passes near stations already looked up reuses those coordinates for free.
+The first request for a new trip takes a few seconds because the geocoding and routing services are rate-limited to one call per second.
+Every repeat request is instant, and any new trip that passes near stations already looked up reuses those coordinates for free, and previously computed routes are cached as well.

 ### Initial assumptions and design choices

 - We assume that the truck/car is fully loaded on fuel at start.
 - Each fuel station gets the centroid coordinates of the city it belongs to.
 - All internal calculations are in metrics units, the MPG and MAX RANGE are in miles for user reference, and they are internally converted to meters/km.